MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/poolmon-examples.md

 ### <span id="For_More_Information"></span><span id="for_more_information"></span><span id="FOR_MORE_INFORMATION"></span>For More Information

-If you believe you have identified a leaking driver, go to the [Microsoft support](https://support.microsoft.com/) website and search the Knowledge Base for relevant articles.
+If you believe you have identified a leaking driver, go to the [Microsoft support](https://support.microsoft.com/) website and search the Knowledge Base for relevant articles, or contact the vendor if this is a third party driver.

 ### <span id="ddk_example_5_monitor_a_terminal_server_session_tools"></span><span id="DDK_EXAMPLE_5_MONITOR_A_TERMINAL_SERVER_SESSION_TOOLS"></span>Example 5: Monitor a Terminal Server Session